cicadaenjoyer/aag5734.github.io/vndb.md

 **A small application that takes an exisiting VNDB account and returns a list of recommended visual novels based on the user's most enjoyed categories.**

 VNDB (short for the visual novel database) is a website where people can search for Japanese visual novels and rate them from a scale of 1-10.
 Users can also add them to their list of wanted visual novels and more.
-Since the site doesn't have its own recommender system, a friend and I decided to take initiative.
-As of now, the app is still very early in development.
+Since the site doesn't have its own recommender system, I decided to take initiative.

 [Github Repo](https://github.com/aag5734/VNDBRecommender)